Agramm18/Patient_Management_System_v.05/docs/setup/ENV_SETUP.md

 `DB_PORT` must be numeric.
 Every other required value must exist and must not be blank.

-## Known Admin Password-Key Mismatch
+## Admin Password Key

-The current implementation contains an environment-key inconsistency:

-- `EnvValidationService` validates `ADMIN_PASSWORD_DEFAULT`.
+`ADMIN_PASSWORD_DEFAULT` is the single required starter password value for the default admin account.
-- `CreateDefaultAccounts` currently reads `ADMIN_PWSD_DEFAULT` when it creates the admin account.
+`EnvValidationService` validates this value, and `CreateDefaultAccounts` reads the same value when it creates the default admin account.

-Until the code is aligned, define both values with the same password.
-This is a temporary compatibility requirement and is tracked in `../project_info/ToDo.md`.

 ## Database Values